jeetsukumaran/delineate/docs/_sources/quickstart.rst.txt

-Note that the results also report the marginal probabilities that the set of taxa constitute collectively part of a new species (i.e., a species definition not provided to DELINEATE as part of the constraints).
+Note that the results also report the marginal probabilities that the set of taxa constitute collectively part of a new species (i.e., a species definition not provided to |delineate| as part of the constraints).
 So we can also just pass in the name of a single population lineage to see the marginal probability it was placed in a species distinct from any named in the contraints: